syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

 You can enable menu filter by setting `FilterType` as `Menu` in `FilterSettings`

-There is an option to show or hide the additional filter options in the menu by setting `ShowPredicate` as `true` or `false` in `FilterSettings` respectively.
+There is an option to show or hide the additional filter options in the menu by setting the `ShowPredicate` as `true` or `false` in `FilterSettings` respectively.

 N> For the `FilterType` property you can assign either `string` value ("Menu") or `enum` value (`Syncfusion.JavaScript.FilterType.Menu`).